World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: No. A given technology may be entered in only one category.
 However, as explained above, the same team members may form a different team with a different technology and enter to compete in a different category, as long as the Team Leader is different for each team.

-Q: How do I enter the competition?
+Q: How do I apply for the Accelerator?

 A: Click here for complete details.